v-nys/learning-paths-tauri-react/README.md

 From the project root, run `npm run tauri dev` and the application should start.

 ### NixOS
-If you are running Nix with flakes, just run `nix develop` from the project root and `npm run tauri dev` should then work fine from that shell.
+If you are running Nix with flakes, just run `nix develop` from the project root (or rely on `direnv` to do so automatically) and `npm run tauri dev` should then work fine from that shell.
 Dependencies other than Rust itself are handled by the flake.

 ## Development